async-aws/aws/docs/clients/index.md

 ## All supported clients

 Here is a list of supported clients.
-If need another client or a new operation you may be able to automatically generate that.
+If there is a need for another client or a new operation, it can be automatically generated.
 See the [contribution guide](/contribute/index.md) for more information.

 | Api Client                  | Package name